MAP-High-Frequency-Trading-Engine/map-hft/README.md

 - binary LogReader
 - SFML viewer driven entirely by replay data

-Here is a **clean, polished Week 3 section** that plugs **directly into the end of your README** exactly as-is.

-Paste this **after the Week 2 section** and before the Repository Structure section.

----

 # Week 3 – Intent Engine, Adaptive Strategy, and Performance Profiling